Belgium

 Bruges

 Original 18-hole course at this site substantially redesigned and re-routed by Harry Colt in 1912, at the same time as he designed Royal Zoute's Inner course.
 After WW2 both courses were restored by Lieutenant Colonel Allen.
 Located on the coast at nearby Lekkerbek, was a third Harry Colt design dating from 1921.
-The Lekkebek course, considered by many to be one of the finest duneland links courses in the world, was lost forever after WW2.
+The Lekkerbek course, considered by many to be one of the finest duneland links courses in the world, was lost forever after WW2.

 Visitors welcome